YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What matters is the direction of healing.
 The scalp should become cleaner, softer, and less inflamed as the days pass, even if the appearance is not beautiful yet.

-For a more complete view of the early healing period, I recommend reading my guide on hair transplant aftercare.
-The first 10 to 14 days are mainly about protecting the grafts, washing correctly, and avoiding unnecessary trauma.
+Hair transplant aftercare in the first 10 to 14 days is mainly about protecting the grafts, washing correctly, and avoiding unnecessary trauma.

 The first question is whether the scalp is slowly settling.
 If redness, swelling, and discomfort are gradually improving, that is usually a reassuring direction.